 Interestingly, the Court also rejected the argument that the Board of Appeal's analysis of acquired distinctiveness was "detached from reality".
 Louis Vuitton argued that the Board did not take into account that, across the EU, consumers engage in homogenous behaviour (particularly in regards to luxury brands), specifically because they travel and use the internet.
 The General Court rejected this, as being too general in nature, and unsupported by evidence.

 Evidence for acquired distinctiveness across the EU does not require supporting evidence to be produced for each Member State individually and in some cases, evidence may be accepted as relevant to several Member States.
-As we discussed here, the CJEU in KitKat gave examples where a business may group certain states together, for example, for distribution networks or for marketing purposes.
+The CJEU in KitKat gave examples where a business may group certain states together, for example, for distribution networks or for marketing purposes.
 States may also be grouped due to geographic, cultural or linguistic proximity.
 Louis Vuitton argued that Latvia and Lithuania were geographically and culturally close to Poland and Sweden (states where it argued acquired distinctiveness was established) and similarly that Bulgaria, Slovakia and Slovenia were close to Romania.
 However, the Court concluded the evidence provided did not establish these states had been grouped together for business purposes, treating them as one market.